 You may also be eligible for other grants to repair, improve or adapt your home.
 Contact your local council housing department for further details about discretionary grants.

-Home improvement agencies, for example Care and Repair or Mears Home Improvements, are available in many areas of the UK.
+Home improvement agencies are available in many areas of the UK.
 They have staff who can help you to decide what changes you might benefit from, help to arrange money to pay for any work and organise the work itself.
 Your local council social services department will be able to tell you if there is a home improvement agency in your area and how to contact them.
+Foundations (in England) and Care and Repair Cymru (in Wales) can also put you in touch with your local organisation, if one exists.

 You can also ask your local social services department if there is a "handy-person" service in your area to undertake basic repairs, plumbing, DIY, gardening and electrical work, either for free or for a small fee.